-Record checks are completed on each volunteer utilizing the FBC fingerprinting, which includes Texas criminal records, Texas sex offender registry, national criminal records, national sex offender registry, social security number check and child abuse registry check.
-Advocates are required complete a background check with the Texas Department of Family and Protective Services and any agency CASA may choose to utilize.
-CASA repeats the required background checks for each active advocate every two years at a minimum.
+Record checks are completed on each volunteer utilizing the Fingerprint Background Check (FBC) and the Child Abuse and Neglect registry maintained by the Texas Department of Health and Human Services, which includes Texas criminal records, Texas sex offender registry, national criminal records, national sex offender registry, social security number check and child abuse registry check.
+Advocates are required to complete these background checks by any other agency Galveston CASA may choose to utilize.
 No person is considered qualified who has had prior convictions for child abuse or neglect, or related acts that would pose a risk to children or to the program's credibility.